yaml/yamlscript/www/src/index.md

 Clojure is a Lisp dialect that runs on the JVM, however YAMLScript is not run on the JVM.
-No Java or JVM installation is used to run YAMLScript programs.
+No Java or JVM installation is used to run (or build) YAMLScript programs.

 The YAMLScript compiler is written in Clojure and then compiled to a native machine code binary using GraalVM.